eguitarz/ping/README.md

 ping
 ====

-A rails service provide pinging to your host.
+A rails service pings your host.